 Official Author Site

-I like to write things I find funny, but also sad and creepy and magical.
-If you like those things, I hope you will read my books.
+Donna likes to write about all things funny, but also sad, and creepy, and magical.
+If you like those things, she hopes you will read her books!

 Happy reading and writing!

 Please fill out the form below to reach Donna regarding school or Skype visits, or anything at all!

 © 2021 by Donna Barba Higuera